whenmoon/cake-count/README.md

 For simplicity there are no units (e.g. 200 g of sugar is simply 200).
 Ingredients that are not present can be considered as 0.
+It should throw an error if not passed two objects.

 ### 2.1.
 Examples